Chaoukia/Probabilistic-Graphical-Models/README.md

 ### 3rd homework:
 - Hidden Markov models and alpha-beta recursion.
-- EM algorithm and Vitterbi max-product algorithm.
+- EM algorithm and Viterbi max-product algorithm.
 - Comparision with the previous homework.